 Dr. Stephen Ostroff, incoming deputy commissioner for foods and veterinary medicine of the FDA said in a statement, “today’s final rule on intentional adulteration will further strengthen the safety of an increasingly global and complex food supply.
 The rule will work in concert with other components of FSMA by preventing food safety problems before they occur.”

 FDA is going to provide industry with tools to make compliance with the rule easier, such as training courses, guidance, and a technical assistance center.
 The press releases stated “while such acts are unlikely to occur, the new rule advances mitigation strategies to further protect the food supply.”

 This rule is the seventh major rule of FSMA and the last one to be finalized.
-The other rules are Preventive Controls rules for human food, rules for animal food, the Produce Safety rule, Foreign Supplier Verification Program rule, accreditation of Third-Party Certification Rule, and the rule on Sanitary Transportation of Human and Animal Food.
-FSMA was signed into law in January 2011.
-It has taken more than five years to finalize all of its rules.
+The other rules are Preventive Controls rules for human food, rules for animal and pet food, the Produce Safety rule, Foreign Supplier Verification Program rule, accreditation of Third-Party Certification Rule, and the rule on Sanitary Transportation of Human and Animal Food.
+FSMA was signed into law in January 2011 by President Obama.
+It has taken more than five years to finalize all of the law’s rules.